CoryBond/DalleDisplayer/README.md

 Almost all python packages required by this project can be found in the requirements.txt and can be imported into a python environment using:
 `pip install -r requirements.txt --verbose` after starting your pytho env `source myenv/bin/activate`.

-Some dependencies, especially PyQt don't have a wheel and take a long time to compile.
-If you `sudo apt install python3-pyqt5` and other libraries you can get around installing a virtual environment specific copy.
+Some dependencies, especially PyQt don't have a wheel (at least not for my machine) and take a long time to compile.
+If you `sudo apt install python3-pyqt5` the pyqt5 binary and other adjacent libraries you can get around installing a virtual environment specific copy.
 You will need to modify the `my/pyenv.cfg` file to have

 ```
 include-system-site-packages = true
 ```

-in it
+in it though.

 ### Additional Package Installs